joymathews/trail/backend/documents/aws-infr.md

 ---

-*This document was updated to reflect Cognito authentication at the API Gateway level as defined in `template.yaml`.*
+*This document was updated to reflect the use of an existing Cognito User Pool for authentication as defined in the latest `template.yaml`.*